 The addiction issue

 Regarding the question if marijuana is addictive, there is no doubt that many users seek its pleasures and benefits after using it for several times.
 Approximately 9% of people who smoked marijuana will develop addiction, also called as ‘marijuana use disorder’.
 There is also 1 in 6 for people who started smoking at early age and 20-25% on those who smoke marijuana daily.
 There are only a few responsible marijuana suppliers like Strain Sanity which provides quality marijuana.
 Another study in Dartmouth Geisel School of Medicine in Hanover, New Hampshire also found that as many as 30% of users gets addicted.
-However, results may also vary because strains evolve from time to time especially when many growers today experiment on the plant.
+However, results may also vary because strains evolve from time to time especially when many growers who sell weed online today experiment on the plant.
 Some users who developed addiction report mild withdrawal symptoms after quitting.
 The struggle that usually goes away after a couple of weeks includes sleep disorder, anxiety, mood instability, and even loss of appetite.
 Though less addictive compare to other substance, Alan Budney, the clinical-research psychologist who did the study said, “It is important to make sure people realize that cannabis has some risk potential for addiction.
 It can develop into a severe problem.
 It’s not easy to recover from.”

 The “gateway drug” argument